ddeleon267/ddeleon267.github.io/_posts/2017-12-20-my_sinatra_app_part_ii_routine_addict.markdown

 ---

-This post serves as a more thorough description of the main elements of my Sinatra portfolio project, namely its models, associations, controllers, and views.
+This post serves as an outline of my Sinatra portfolio project, including its models, associations, controllers, and views.
 This app, titled Routine Addict, allows users to create and share skincare routines as well as products associated with those routines.

- If you are unfamiliar with Sinatra or would like a more detailed introduction to my project as well as insight on my initial planning and design process, check out my last blog post.
+ If you are unfamiliar with Sinatra, peep my last blog post.
+If you want to learn more about my planning process for this project or my current reflections on the project, check out my next blog post.

- If you'd like to read my reflections on the project as well as future considerations, peep my next blog post.

 *         *          *          *          *          *          *           *          *          *         *          *          *          *          *          *         *          *          *          *         *